st1020/LikeIt/exampleSite/content/posts/theme-documentation-content/index.en.md

 - name: featured-image-preview
   src: featured-image-preview.jpg
 ```

 {{< /admonition >}}

 ## 3 Content Summaries

-**LoveIt** theme uses the summary of the content to display abstract information in the home page.
+**LikeIt** theme uses the summary of the content to display abstract information in the home page.
 Hugo can generate summaries of your content.

 ![Summary Preview](summary.png "Summary Preview")